danielpradilla/d3clock/README.md

 });
 ```

+You can create several instances in a page (for showing multiple time zones, for example)

-if you send a date value in the config object, it shows a fixed time (good for testing)
+If you send a date value in the config object, it shows a fixed time (good for testing)

 Available faces